2025 Women's World Floorball Championships: Slot allocation

-Two European qualifiers took place between January 29 and February 1, 2025, in Valmiera, Latvia, and Lignano Sabbiadoro, Italy.
+Two European qualifiers took place between January 28 and February 1, 2025, in Valmiera, Latvia, and Lignano Sabbiadoro, Italy.
 The Latvian qualifier included ten teams divided into two groups, with the top three teams from each group advancing.
 In Italian qualification, held in conjunction with qualification tournament for the 2025 Men's U19 World Championships, eight teams competed, divided also into two groups.
 The top two teams from each group qualified, along with the winner of the playoff match between the third-placed teams.
-For the first time since 2015, the Netherlands qualified for the championship.
+For the first time since 2015, the Netherlands qualified for the championship after a 10 year absence, replacing France.

 The American qualifier took place from 8 to 10 March in Austin, USA, and the home team qualified.

 The Asia-Oceania qualifier was held from 18 to 22 March in Singapore.
 Eight national teams divided into two groups competed for three spots.
 The top two teams also qualified for the 2025 World Games.
 The qualifying teams were to be determined in the play-offs, which included the top two teams from each group.
 Thailand, which had advanced to the final, withdrew from the championship in advance due to a scheduling conflict with the SEA Games, which it is hosting.
 As a result, the remaining three play-off participants automatically qualified for the championship.
 The knockout stage of the tournament then only served to determine the qualifiers for the World Games.